hktalent/bug-bounty/data/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Monday 09/11/2023 02:30 (UTC)`.
+The last change was detected on `Sunday 09/01/2024 05:00 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code